oliverhaas/django-components/docs/concepts/advanced/html_fragments.md

     4. A library like HTMX, AlpineJS, or custom function inserts the new HTML into the correct place.

-## Document and fragment types
+## Document and fragment strategies

-Components support two modes of rendering - As a "document" or as a "fragment".
+Components support different "strategies" for rendering JS and CSS.

+Two of them are used to enable HTML fragments - "document" and "fragment".

 What's the difference?

-### Document mode
+### Document strategy

-Document mode assumes that the rendered components will be embedded into the HTML of the initial page load.
+Document strategy assumes that the rendered components will be embedded into the HTML of the initial page load.
 This means that:

 - The JS and CSS is embedded into the HTML as `<script>` and `<style>` tags